Setup

 Client ID

-Client ID provided by the OIDC server
+Client ID from the OIDC server

-[random String]
+[random string]

 Client Secret

-Client secret provided by the OIDC server
+Client secret from the OIDC server

-[random String]
+[random string]

 Recheck identity